MicroFutures

 Rollover: What It Is and When to Do It

 Futures contracts expire on a set schedule (typically quarterly: March, June, September, December).
-As expiration approaches, open interest migrates from the expiring "front month" contract to the next-nearest "back month."
+As expiration approaches, open interest migrates from the expiring “front month” contract to the next-nearest “back month.”
 The rollover window is roughly 5–10 trading days before expiration — this is when volume in the front month drops and liquidity in the back month peaks.
+The rollover guide covers the contract codes and the mechanics.

 If you hold a micro futures position through expiration without rolling, your broker will either cash-settle the contract or close the position at expiration.
 Most retail traders roll before expiration to avoid thin liquidity and potential slippage.